Did you ever meet a golfer who wouldn’t want to hit the ball farther if they could?

 Golfing Is Like Jumping

 Yes, golfing is a controlled jump with a turn!
-If you think of any ground based rotational athletes: a tennis serve, a volleyball serve and slam, a basetball dunk, and so on, the athlete drops down towards the ground in order to use the elastic energy to go back up.
+If you think of any ground-based rotational athletes: a tennis serve, a volleyball serve and slam, a basketball dunk, and so on, the athlete drops down towards the ground in order to use the elastic energy to go back up.
 If you look at the athlete above you can see in the position second from the right there is a little curve in his low back but that curve reverses itself while he’s still in the air.
 That is the transition from anterior to posterior tilt and it’s what’s responsible for generating energy from the ground up.